Monday, 7 December 2020

 Some of the important features of this temple are...

-The temple faces east with 3-tiers Rajagopuram and mottai Gopuram.
+The temple faces east with a 3-tier Rajagopuram and mottai Gopuram.
 The mottai gopura was not fully constructed / might have been damaged during the Muslim invasion.
-Balipeedam, Dwajasthambam and Rishaba ( believed to be of Swayambhu ) are in the mukha mandapam.
+Balipeedam, Dwajasthambam, and Rishaba (believed to be of Swayambhu) are in the mukha mandapam.
 Moolavar is of Swayambhu.
-In Koshtam, Vinayagar, Dakshinamurthy ( Rishabam is also shown under Shiva’s feet ), Maha Vishnu, Brahma, and Durgai.
+In Koshtam, Vinayagar, Dakshinamurthy (Rishabam is also shown under Shiva’s feet), Maha Vishnu, Brahma, and Durgai.

-In Prakaram Vasantha Vinayagar, Adhikara Vallavar ( Yamathamaraja Sannadhi ), Chottrudaya Eswarar, Vinayagar, Murugan, Somaskandar, Arthanareeswarar, Mahalakshmi, Gajalakshmi, Saptamatrikas, Kasi Viswanathar, Sudharma Munivar, the Guardian deities Chinnandavar, Periyandavar, Sri Arumuga Perumal, Sri Senthamaraikannan, Chandikeswarar, Nalvar and Sri Dakshayani Ambika Sametha Imruthayanjar.
+In praharam Vasantha Vinayagar, Adhikara Vallavar (Yamathamaraja Sannadhi), Chottrudaya Eswarar, Vinayagar, Murugan, Somaskandar, Arthanareeswarar, Mahalakshmi, Gajalakshmi, Saptamatrikas, Kasi Viswanathar, Sudharma Munivar, the Guardian deities Chinnandavar, Periyandavar, Sri Arumuga Perumal, Sri Senthamaraikannan, Chandikeswarar, Nalvar, and Sri Dakshayani Ambika Sametha Imruthayanjar.

-In Adhikaravallavar Sannadhi, Lord Shiva with Parvati and Murugan as Somaskandar.
+In Adhikaravallavar Sannadhi, Lord Shiva is with Parvati and Murugan as Somaskandar.
 Yama is in the form of a child near lord Shiva’s feet.
 Near the ceiling, Surya and Chandra are as samaratharis.
-This shrine is called as “Yama Dharma shrine”.
-The Shrine is in the form of a cave about 6 feet below the ground level and is believed to have been constructed during Mahendra Varma Pallava ( 640 CE ).
+This shrine is called the “Yama Dharma shrine”.
+The Shrine is in the form of a cave about 6 feet below the ground level and is believed to have been constructed during Mahendra Varma Pallava (640 CE).

-There are no Navagrahas in this temple, instead, there are 9 holes ( குழி -Kuzhi” on floor stone) in front of Nandhi.
-These are considered Navagrahas and people used to light lamps in the holes.
+There are no Navagrahas in this temple; instead, there are nine shallow holes (“குழி -Kuzhi”) on the floor stone in front of Nandhi.
+These are considered Navagrahas, and people used to light lamps in the holes.
 Sudharma Munivar’s jeeva Samadhi is in the outer parakara.

 ARCHITECTURE

-The temple consists of sanctum sanctorum, antarala, and artha mandapam spread over 12 acres.
-There is an entrance arch and 1st level Rajagopuram base (which seems to be of Pallava construction ) and the second level Rajagopuram is of 3 tiers.
-A Two-tier Nagara Vimana is on the sanctum.
+The temple consists of the sanctum sanctorum, antarala, and artha mandapam spread over 12 acres.
+There is an entrance arch and a 1st-level Rajagopuram base (which seems to be of Pallava construction), and the second-level Rajagopuram is of 3 tiers.
+A Two-tier Nagara Vimana is over the sanctum sanctorum.

 The First Level Mottai Gopuram